amundlindstol/inf226-2018-oblig1/README.md

     - Allowed user name characters: a-z,A-Z,0-9
     - Allowed password characters: a-z,A-Z,0-9, or .,:;()[]{}<>"'#!$%&/+*?=-_|

+You might need to introduce more fields in the User class to store the keys derived from the registration process.
+Make sure to give the new fields the final-keyword.

 ## Exercise 2: Implement message sending (3 points)